cyoung984/7zip_explode/README.md

 7zip_explode
 =============

-Modified version of 7zip which supports archive exploding an archive into its constituent blocks.
+Modified version of 7zip which supports exploding an archive into its constituent blocks.
 A block may contain more than one file.
 If the archive is setup in a certain way, each file can get its own block and then exploding becomes more effective.